FerRacimo/KUPopGenMasterCourse/CoalTutorial.md

 -->

-Based	on	the	results you	get answer	the	following	questions:
+Based	on	the	results you	get, answer	the	following	questions:

 1) Which	coalescence event takes	the	longest on	average (the	first coalescence event,	the second,	…,	or	the	last)?
 And	which	event	takes	the	shortest on	average?